About SPCA Certified

 While animals are farmed for food, SPCA will work to improve animal welfare standards in this industry.

-We know it can take a long time to change people’s behaviour, so, via SPCA Certified, SPCA is working proactively with the farming industry to improve the lives of farmed animals today.
+We know it can take a long time to change people’s behaviour, so, via SPCA Certified, SPCA is working proactively with the farming industry to improve the lives of farm animals.

 Our goal is to encourage people who already choose to eat meat, fish and eggs to buy products from producers who have given their animals better lives.
-The SPCA Certified blue badge makes it easy for them to do this.
+The SPCA Certified label makes it easy for them to do this.

 How is SPCA Certified funded?